Timetastic/slate/source/index.html.md

 Your API token is: [todo]

-> To authorize, use this code bitch:
+> To authorize, use this code:

 ```shell
 # With shell, you can just pass the correct header with each request